 Canadian High Arctic Research Station (CHARS)

-The Canadian High Arctic Research Station Act, which came into force on June 1, 2015 established Polar Knowledge Canada, a new federal research organization that combines the mandate and functions of the Canadian Polar Commission and the Canadian High Arctic Research Station (CHARS) program at Aboriginal Affairs and Northern Development Canada (AANDC).
+The Canadian High Arctic Research Station Act, which came into force on June 1, 2015 established Polar Knowledge Canada, a new federal research organization that combines the mandate and functions of the Canadian Polar Commission and the Canadian High Arctic Research Station (CHARS) program at Indigenopus and Northern Affairs Canada (INAC).
 The new organization is responsible for advancing Canada's knowledge of the Arctic and strengthening Canadian leadership in polar science and technology.

 Please visit Canada.ca for more information on Polar Knowledge Canada.